-Since the 2018 legalization, CBD became widely available in countless shapes and forms.
+Since the 2018 legalization of CBD with the Farm Bill, CBD has become widely available in countless shapes and forms.
 You can get the pure, edible variety in the form of CBD oil concentrates, oral drops, tinctures, even gummy bears!
 CBD creams and lotions are becoming quite popular as well, and so are CBD-infused cosmetics such as bath bombs and shampoos.

 But sometimes, it’s fun to simply get back to the basics and make your own CBD oil at home, then infuse it into whatever you like.
 There are plenty of benefits to this, as you can save some cash if you’re growing your cannabis, and you can ensure that the end-product is free of any additives.
 So, let’s see how to make CBD oil at home.